Munatiana

 Munatiana was an ancient Roman-Berber civitas located in the province of Byzacena in the present-day Sahel region of Tunisia.
 The former town was also the seat of an old Christian diocese, which remains a titular bishopric of the Roman Catholic Church.

 The only known bishop of this diocese is Vittorino, who participated in the council of Cabarsussi, held in 393 by the Maximianists, a dissident sect of the Donatists, and he signed the deeds of the Council.

 Today Munaziana survives as a titular bishopric of the Catholic Church.
 Robert J. Lombardo, CFR, newly appointed auxiliary Bishop of Chicago, has held the title since his consecration on November 13, 2020.
-He succeeded Ronald Aldon Hicks, auxiliary bishop of Chicago, who previously had held the title since 2018.
+He succeeded Ronald Aldon Hicks, auxiliary bishop of Chicago, who previously held the title since 2018.
 Milton Luis Tróccoli Cebedio held the title from 2009 to 2018.